-You may apply an overpayment as a credit to your next state franchise tax period or to your MTA surcharge for this period or you may have it refunded.
-Indicate on these lines the amounts you wish transferred as credits or refunded.
+You may apply an overpayment as a credit to your next state franchise tax period, or to your MTA surcharge for this period, or you may have it refunded.
+Indicate on these lines the amounts of overpayment you wish credited or refunded.